David Watson (footballer, born 1973)

 David Neil Watson (born 10 November 1973) is an English football coach and former player, who played as a goalkeeper for Barnsley and the England under-21 team.
 After injury forced his early retirement from playing, he took up coaching, working as goalkeeping coach for several clubs as well as spending four years in the same role with the England team.
-In 2014, he joined Southampton, where he has been a first team assistant coach since 2019.
+In 2014, he joined Southampton, where he has been a first-team assistant coach since 2019.

 Playing career

-Watson was born in Barnsley, West Riding of Yorkshire.
+Watson was born in Barnsley, South Yorkshire.
 He began his football career in the youth system of his home-town club and went on to make more than 200 appearances for their first team in all competitions, including 178 in league matches.
 He helped the team finish as runners-up spot in the 1996–97 First Division to gain promotion to the Premier League, and was first-choice goalkeeper in their one season in the top flight.
 He suffered a knee injury in a game against Norwich City in September 1998; he spent more than two years in an abortive attempt to regain fitness but played no more first-team football and retired in 2001 at the age of 28.

 While a Barnsley player, Watson represented England at the 1993 FIFA World Youth Championship.
 They finished in third place and won the FIFA Fair Play award.
 He also won five caps for England at under-21 level.